 The Winner will win 6 (six) tickets to a premiership rugby match of their choice from the options stipulated in Clause 22.1. for themselves and 5 (five) guests on Saturday 23rd April 2022.

-22.1 The Bath Rugby v Northampton Saints (Bath, The Recreation Ground) at 15:00 or Harlequins v Leicester Tigers (Twickenham Stoop) at 15:00 or
+The Bath Rugby v Northampton Saints (Bath, The Recreation Ground) at 15:00; or

+Harlequins v Leicester Tigers (Twickenham Stoop) at 15:00; or

 Wasps v Worcester Warriors (Coventry Building Society Arena) at 15:00.

-They will also win the loan of a Land Rover Discovery for the duration of a Prize Weekend.
+They will also win the loan of a Land Rover Defender for the duration of a Prize Weekend.

-The 6 (six) rugby tickets and loan of a Land Rover Discovery collectively form the “Prize”.
+The 6 (six) rugby tickets and loan of a Land Rover Defender collectively form the “Prize”.

 The Prize Weekend is a set weekend and it is the responsibility of the Winner to ensure they can take up their Prize on the allocated Prize Weekend of Friday 22nd April 2022 – Monday 25th April 2022.